BhathiyaTK/Sliding-Image-Puzzle-/README.md

 # Sliding-Image-Puzzle-
 # I had put important code files of sliding image puzzle project in this repository.
-#Your can modify other files without any affect to the project here I attached.
+#Your can modify other files which created in android studio without any affect to the files here I attached.